manoj8928/nodejs-app/README.md

 2. Triggering the CI/CD Pipeline:

 Any push to branches will automatically trigger the CI/CD pipeline.
-    ```shell
 The pipeline will:
-        Checkout the code.
+-  Checkout the code.
-        Install Node.js dependencies.
+-  Install Node.js dependencies.
-        Build and push the Docker image to AWS ECR.
+-  Build and push the Docker image to AWS ECR.
-        Deploy the infrastructure using Terraform.
+-  Deploy the infrastructure using Terraform.
-    ```

 3. Monitoring the Workflow:

     Go to the "Actions" tab on your repository to see the progress of the workflow.